-For experiments at higher temperatures (393, 423 and 473 K), the samples were kept in the furnace at the required temperature for 24 h and experiments were conducted immediately after the sample was removed from the furnace.
+For experiments at higher temperatures, the samples were kept in the furnace at the required temperature for 24 hours and experiments were conducted immediately after the sample was removed from the furnace.

-5. The experimental arrangement and procedure
+Figure 2: Samples of different species used in the experiments

-Fig. 3 shows the experimental arrangement to obtain the mass loss and gas phase temperature data and the photograph of the burning wood sphere.
-The sphere was mounted with the aid of a stand and needle arrangement and it was placed on an electronic mass balance of the least count 0.1 mg.
-The data on mass was taken to a computer through an RS232 interface.
-The sphere mounting arrangement and the mass balance were separated by means of alumnio-silicate blanket of 15 mm thickness.
-During the days experiments were conducted the ambient temperature was 300 $\pm$ 3 K and the relative humidity was measured as 55 $\pm$ 5%.
+Figure 3 shows the burning experimental arrangement and the photographs of wood spheres, cylinders and cubes used in this study to obtain the mass loss and gas phase temperature data.
+The sphere is mounted by the aid of stand and needle arrangement and it is placed on a mass balance of the least count 0.1 mg.
+The sphere mounting arrangement and the mass balance are separated by means of alumnio-silicate blanket of 15 mm thickness.
+It also shows the cylinders burning in horizontal position, vertical position and at an angle of $45^{\circ}$ .
+Before starting experiment the samples mounted on the needle is sprayed with small amount of diesel fuel and it is ignited by means of a spirit lamp till 10% of weight loss of the samples, so that the sample is burning even at different experimental conditions (say sphere at 10% moisture).
+The mass loss of the sample is continuously measured during the burn.
+The time when the wood sample is fully ignited and burning on its own takes about 5 to 15 s.

+Figure 3: Schematic of experimental arrangement used in the experiments to obtain mass loss vs time for spheres, cylinders and cube

-Before starting the experiment, the sample mounted on the needle was sprayed with small amount of diesel fuel and it was ignited by means of a spirit lamp till 10% of weight loss of the samples, so that the sample stands ignited even with more difficult experimental conditions like those at 10% moisture.
-The mass loss of the sample was continuously measured during the burn.
-The time when the wood sample is fully ignited and achieves steady burn takes about 5 to 15 s.
-A thermocouple of 0.1 mm bead size is used to obtain the flame temperature, $T_f$ .
-The thermocouple was introduced into the flame and gently moved around to obtain the peak temperature.
-The measured value of $T_f$ was between 1300 K to 1340 K. A mean value of 1320 K has been set for $T_f$ .
+A thermocouple of 0.1 mm bead size is used to obtain the flame temperature.
+The thermocouple was introduced into the flame and gently moved around to pick the peak temperature.

-6. Results and discussion
+0.4 Results and Discussion

-After several preliminary studies, 90 experiments with more than 15 for each of the species were conducted.
+After several preliminary studies, 90 experiments with more than 15 for each of the species for each species were conducted.
 At least two experiments at each condition were conducted.
-Fig. 4 shows typical mass vs time for several representative cases considered here.
-The plot at the left hand top shows the influence of moisture fraction on the mass vs time curve for 10 mm diameter of Ivory.
-The effect on the burn time is small.
-The plot on the bottom left shows the effect of sphere diameter and the mass loss vs time curves are significantly spaced indicating the strong dependence of burn time on diameter.
-The top right plot shows the role of the specific biomass of the same diameter on the mass vs. time behaviour.
-The initial mass is different because of the density of the biomass.
-The lightest of the biomass tested, namely, balsa has a flaming time on the order of 35 s and highest density biomass, Tamarind has a flaming time of 75 s.
-The bottom right plot shows the effect of initial temperature with sphere of ivory at 10 mm diameter.
-The effect on the flaming time is not significant.
+Figure 4 shows typical mass vs time for several representative cases considered here.
 As can be noted, many curves have a near-linear variation of mass vs time over the flaming period.
 The slope constitutes the mass burn rate of the specific case.
-As can be noticed, the linear variation after a short transient is present for all the biomass over a range of densities from 250 to 1000 kg/m.
+As can be noticed, the linear variation after a short transient is present for all the biomass over a range of densities from 200 to 1000 kg/m.
+There is a weak dependence on moisture fraction as well as initial temperature.